 DISCLAIMER: The following questions and answers are for INFORMATIONAL PURPOSES ONLY.
-The responses provided by S-L Distribution Company, LLC are not representative of a specific route’s value or productivity.
+The responses provided by Snyder’s-Lance, Inc. are not representative of a specific route’s value or productivity.
 For route-specific information, please refer to the route detail summary.
-The profit or loss an Independent Business Owner (“IBO”) will recognize is dependent on a variety of factors, including the quality of the IBO operations and ability to successfully service its customers.
+The profit or loss an Independent Distributor Partner (“IDP”) will recognize is dependent on a variety of factors, including the quality of the IDP operations and ability to successfully service its customers.

 Route Logistics FAQs

 A: If you have never logged into the site, your username is SL followed by your handheld login #, and the default password is pass4ibo.

 Example: If your HH Login is 123456, your username would be SL123456 and your password is pass4ibo.

 If you are still unsuccessful, email [email protected]

 Note: After 5 failed attempts, the user is locked out for 30 minutes.

 Q: Where are my company’s weekly settlements located?